Diocese of Lleida: Visigoth and Muslim period (until 1149)

-In 514 or 524 a council attended by eight bishops passed decrees forbidding the taking up of arms or the shedding of blood by clerics.
-A provincial council in 546 regulated ecclesiastical discipline.

-In 546AD a Council to regulate ecclesiastical discipline was called in Lerida.
-A Practice had developed in the Iberian Peninsula, whereby on the death of a bishop, lower ranking clerics (and on occasions the bishops relatives) would ransack and loot the deceased bishops home.
+In 546AD (dated to 524AD in some sources), a Council to regulate ecclesiastical discipline was called in Lerida.
+The Council prohibited clerics from taking up arms and shedding blood, and addressed issues of abortion, infanticide, incest, and clerical discipline.
+The Council also addressed a practice that had developed in the Iberian Peninsula, whereby on the death of a bishop, lower ranking clerics (and on occasions the bishops relatives) would ransack and loot the deceased bishops home.
 The council confirmed that the deceased bishops executors should occupy the bishops residence with guards and defend the premises.
 Three years later a synod at Valencia changed the protector to the nearest neighboring bishop.
 Clerics who were caught looting would also be excommunicated.
 The regulations of the Council were adopted by the General Canon Law of the Roman Catholic Church for implementation in all dioceses.

 The signatures of other bishops of Lleida are attached to various councils up to the year 716, when the Moors took possession of the town, and the see was removed to Roda.
 An unbroken list of bishops of Lleida goes back to the year 887.

 In 1101 King Pedro I of Aragon took the city of Barbastro from the Moors and transferred the see from Roda to Barbastro.
 The first bishop, Poncio, went to Rome to obtain the pope's permission for this transfer.

 Diocese of Lleida (from 1149)

 The city of Lleida was conquered from the Moors by the Count Ramon Berenguer IV of Barcelona in 1149, and the episcopal see was again transferred to its original seat.

 A council in 1173 was presided over by Cardinal Giacinto Bobone, who afterwards became Pope Celestine III.
 A council in 1246 absolved king James I of Aragon from the sacrilege of cutting out the tongue of the Bishop of Girona.

 The seminary was founded in 1722.

 During the Peninsular War the French held it (1810), and in 1823 Spain once more obtained possession of it.
 Owing to its natural position its strategic value has always been very great, and it was strongly fortified in 1910.

 The cathedral chapter prior to the Concordat of 1851 consisted of 6 dignities, 24 canons, 22 benefices, but after the concordat the number was reduced to 16 canons and 12 beneficed clerics.

-In 1910 the Catholic population of the diocese was 185,000 souls scattered over 395 parishes and ministered to by 598 priests.
+In 1910 the Catholic population of the diocese was 185,000, scattered over 395 parishes and ministered to by 598 priests.
 Besides 395 churches for public worship, there were in the diocese five religious communities of men, six of women, and several hospitals in charge of nuns.
 The seminary accommodated 500 students.